ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   By performing the operation specified in {{Section 9.10 of I-D.ietf-ace-key-groupcomm-oscore}} for the realization of Group Manager defined in that document, the RS can rely on GID\* to retrieve from the Group Manager the group name and the URI of the group-membership resource at the Group Manager for joining the group.

+  Note that, due to the RS joining the group, the Group Manager performs a group rekeying if required by the application (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).
+This results in changing the Gid used in the group, which is handled as defined later below.

-  Irrespective of what is indicated by the access token, the above has to be aligned and consistent with the set of groups that the RS intends to be a member of and is authorized to join at the responsible Group Manager.
+  Irrespective of what is indicated by the access token, the process by which the RS joins OSCORE groups has to be aligned and consistent with the set of groups that the RS intends to be a member of and is authorized to join at the responsible Group Manager.

-  If the RS attempts and fails to join the OSCORE group identified by GID\*, the RS MUST reply to the client with a 5.00 (Internal Server Error) error response.
+  If the RS attempts and fails to join the OSCORE group identified by GID\*, the RS MUST reply with a 5.00 (Internal Server Error) error response.

-* The RS builds GROUPS as the set of OSCORE groups such that all the following conditions hold, for each group G in the set.
+* Based on the OSCORE Security Contexts that it stores, the RS builds GROUPS as the set of OSCORE groups such that all the following conditions hold, for each group G in the set.

   - The RS is a member of the group G.
-  - The group G has GID\* as current Gid.

   - The audience targeted by the access token is consistent with using the group G for accessing protected resources hosted by the RS.

+  - The group G has GID' as current Gid.
+In particular, GID' is determined as below.

+    * If, following the early verification of the access token, the RS has joined the group G as identified by GID\* (see above), GID' is the Gid that the Group Manager has provided to the RS as a result of the group joining.
+In this case, GID' might be different from GID\*, if the Group Manager has performed a group rekeying due to the RS joining the group.

+    * If, following the early verification of the access token, the RS has retrieved from the Group Manager updated keying material associated with the group G as identified by GID\* (e.g., as specified in {{Section 9.1 of I-D.ietf-ace-key-groupcomm-oscore}}), GID' is the Gid that the Group Manager has provided to the RS.
+In this case, GID' might be different from GID\*, if the Group Manager previously performed a group rekeying process that the RS had missed.

+    * If none of the above applies, GID' is equal to GID\*

-  If no such group is found, the RS MUST consider the access token invalid and MUST reply to the client with a 4.00 (Bad Request) error response.
+  If no such group is found, the RS MUST consider the access token invalid and MUST reply with a 4.00 (Bad Request) error response.

   Otherwise, for each of the N >= 1 groups G in the set GROUPS, the RS MUST request to the corresponding Group Manager the authentication credential that the client uses in G, specifying SID\* in the request sent to the Group Manager, e.g., as specified in {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}.